A comparison of the two Distributed SQL leaders.Learn more

-It’s a fact that the design of CockroachDB is based on Google’s Spanner data storage system.
+The design of CockroachDB is based on Google’s Spanner data storage system.
 One of the most surprising and inspired facets of Spanner is its use of atomic clocks and GPS clocks to give participating nodes really accurate wall time synchronization.
-The designers of Spanner call this ‘TrueTime’, and it provides a tight bound on clock offset between any two nodes in the system.
+The designers of Spanner call this “TrueTime”, and it provides a tight bound on clock offset between any two nodes in the system.
 This lets them do pretty nifty things!
-We’ll elaborate on a few of these below, but chief among them is their ability to leverage tightly synchronized clocks to provide a high level of external consistency without atomic clocks.
+We’ll elaborate on a few of these below, but chief among them is their ability to leverage tightly synchronized clocks to provide a high level of external consistency (we’ll explain what this is).

 If someone knows even a little about Spanner, one of the first questions they have is: “You can’t be using atomic clocks if you’re building an open source database; so how the heck does CockroachDB work?”

 So what does CockroachDB do instead?
-Well, before answering that question, it’ll be helpful to dig a little deeper into why TrueTime was conceived for Spanner.
+Well, before answering that question, let’s dig a little deeper into why TrueTime was conceived for Spanner.

-Synchronized time is a holy grail of sorts for distributed systems research.
-In essence, it provides a means to absolutely order events, regardless of which distributed node an event originated at.
+Existentialism aside, perfectly synchronized clocks are a holy grail of sorts for distributed systems research.
+They provide, in essence, a means to absolutely order events, regardless of which node an event originated at.
 This can be especially useful when performance is at stake, allowing subsets of nodes to make forward progress without regard to the rest of the cluster (seeing as every other node is seeing the same “absolute” time), while still maintaining global ordering guarantees.
 Our favorite Turing award winner has written a few words on the subject here.

-By contrast, systems without tightly synchronized clocks (e.g. atomic clocks, GPS clocks, etc.) that wish to establish a global ordering must communicate with a single source of time on every operation.
-This is the purpose of the “timestamp oracle” employed by Percolator.
+By contrast, systems without perfectly synchronized clocks (read: every system) that wish to establish a complete global ordering must communicate with a single source of time on every operation.
+This was the motivation behind the “timestamp oracle” as used by Percolator.
 A system which orders transactions T1 and T2 in the order \[T1,T2] provided that T2 starts after T1 finishes, regardless of observer, provides for the strongest guarantee of consistency called “external consistency”.
 To confuse things further, this is what folks interchangeably refer to as “linearizability” or “strict serializability”.
 Andrei has more words on this soup of consistency models.

-Let’s follow one more tangent and introduce the concept of “serializability.”
+Let’s follow one more tangent and introduce the concept of “serializability”.
 Most database developers are familiar with serializability as the highest isolation level provided by the ANSI SQL standard.
 It guarantees that the constituent reads and writes within a transaction occur as though that transaction were given exclusive access to the database for the length of its execution, guaranteeing that no transactions interfere with each other.
-In other words, no concurrent transaction B is able to read any partially-written state of transaction A or perform writes causing transaction A to read different values for the same key over the course of its execution.
+In other words, no concurrent transaction T2 is able to read any partially-written state of transaction T1 or perform writes causing transaction T1 to read different values for the same key over the course of its execution.

-In a non-distributed database, serializability implies linearizability for causally-related transactions because a single node has a monotonically increasing clock (or should, anyway!).
-If transaction A is committed before starting transaction B, then transaction B can commit only at a later time.
+In a non-distributed database, serializability implies linearizability for transactions because a single node has a monotonically increasing clock (or should, anyway!).
+If transaction T1 is committed before starting transaction T2, then transaction T2 can only commit at a later time.